Skip to Main Content

 Chem3D at the University of Bath

-The University of Bath has a site licence for ChemOffice+ Cloud, provided by DD&T. This includes Chem3D, for Windows only.
+The University of Bath has a licence for Signals ChemDraw, provided by DD&T. This includes Chem3D, for Windows only.
 The licence allows you to download the software to your own PC (not available for Mac).
-The version currently installed on University computers is ChemDraw 19.
-Limited training and support is provided by the Library.
+The version currently installed on University computers is Chem3D 25.

 How to use Chem3D